Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

 \subsection{Analyzing the primary attributes for sepsis states.}

-Among the 21 features selected by our methods, 18 are the vitals and lab results that are known biomarkers of organ functions, or of other aspects of overall health.
-From this set of features, we identify associated primary health indicators, corresponding to the \textit{nervous system, inflammation and infection, liver function, kidney function, coagulation, respiratory function, and cardiovascular function}.
+Among the 21 features selected by our methods, 18 are vitals and lab results that are known biomarkers of organ functions or other aspects of overall health.
+From this set of features, we identify associated primary health indicators corresponding to the \textit{nervous system, inflammation and infection, liver function, kidney function, coagulation, respiratory function, and cardiovascular function}.
 We refer to these seven as {\em primary functions}.
-We measure the overall expression of each of these primary functions for each sepsis state using the level of corresponding biomarkers, weighted by the confidence level.
-For sepsis state $i$, we calculate distance $d_i$ between readings from the biomarkers to the boundary of the normal range for each primary function.
-We then normalize each $d_i$ by dividing by the maximum of the distance across sepsis states, \textit{i.e.}, $d_i/\max\{d_1,\dots,d_K\}$.
-Since each primary function can be tested by more than one biomarker, each of which has a different confidence level, we define the final expression of the primary function as a summation of normalized distance.
-The final value is linearly normalized into the range from 0 to 10, with higher values indicating higher expression of the primary function.
-The spider-plot of primary functions affected in each sepsis states is shown in Figure \ref{fig:primary_function}.
+We used these selected features to calculate the expression of these primary functions (please see method Section \ref{sec:primary_function_expression} for more a detailed calculation.).
+The spider-plot of primary functions affected in each sepsis state is shown in \textcolor{black}{Fig } \ref{fig:primary_function}.

 We find that each sepsis state manifests distinct expressions of organ dysfunction.
 We provide a detailed examination of the expression level of the biomarkers for each primary function next.
 We provide: (i) the biomarkers that are used in assessment of organ function; (ii) the severity level of biomarkers to assess organ function, and (iii) the expressions of these biomarkers in each sepsis state.
+A summary of the statistics for these biomarkers highlighted in color light cyan can be found in Table \ref{tab:archetype-stats}.